 My personal approach to mental health counseling is strongly rooted in rational emotive behavior therapy (REBT).
 Additionally, I incorporate components of mindfulness-based cognitive therapy (MBCT) into my work, as I believe it perfectly partners with the goals of REBT theory.

-MBCT integrates cognitive therapy with mindfulness techniques, such as meditation, breathing exercises, focusing your attention within the present, awareness and observation of small sensations in the here and now, and paying attention to self-reflection and introspection without criticism and judgment.
+MBCT counseling integrates cognitive therapy with mindfulness techniques, such as meditation, breathing exercises, present-centered awareness, observation of small sensations in the here and now, and self-reflection and introspection without criticism and judgment of self and others.

-My primary purpose at Keys to Counseling is to utilize my carefully tailored approach to give you the cognitive, emotional, and behavioral tools to learn to alleviate your own anxiety and ease psychological distress.
-Through Rational Emotive Behavior Therapy, I will encourage you to live rationally and mindfully in the present, teach you how to self-sooth and relax, help you to slow down your thoughts in order to see the world more clearly, and ultimately show you how to become your own best therapist leading to a more satisfying, fulfilling, and emotionally independent life.
-The decision to improve your life through individual, relationship, and group therapy is truly a courageous and exciting one.
+My primary purpose at Keys to Counseling is to utilize my carefully tailored approach to give you the cognitive, emotional, and behavioral tools to learn to alleviate your own anxiety and ease psychological stress.
+Through rational emotive behavior therapy, I will encourage you to live rationally and mindfully in the present, teach you how to self-sooth and relax, help you to slow down your thoughts in order to see the world more clearly, and ultimately show you how to become your own best counselor leading to a more satisfying, fulfilling, and emotionally independent life.
+The decision to improve your life through individual, couples, and marriage counseling is truly a courageous and exciting one.
 No matter your reason for seeking counseling, it would be an honor to support and empower you on this journey!